Rickback68/art_bistro/READme.md

 ### Fonts

 The fonts used in this page are "Montserrat" and "Oswald" from Google Fonts.
+Sans-Serif as fallback font.

 ### Site Structure

-The page is structured in a well know, recognizable, user friendly, and easy to learn way.
+The page is structured in a well-known, recognizable, user friendly, and easy to learn way.
 Upon arriving to the website the user sees a familiar type of navigation bar with the restaurant logo on the left side and the navigation links to the right.
 The website consists of five separate pages:
 - A start page bursting with color
 - A menu page